software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 14
 >
-> Implement a REST API endpoint for _getting the anwers of a quiz_.
+> Implement a REST API endpoint for _getting all the anwers (submitted by the students) of a quiz_.
 Return an appropriate HTTP status code and error message in the following error case:
 >
 > - Quiz with the provided id does not exist
 >